 - Boosts muscular anaerobic endurance

-- Increases exercise capacity so you can train harder and longer
+- Enhances exercise capacity so you can train harder and longer

 So, based on the section above, we see that it’s much more effective to take beta-alanine instead of carnosine.
 Looking at the benefits we can also begin to see the reasons for the excitement that surrounds this newer product.

-In 1992 Dr. Roger Harris conducted a breakthrough study on creatine supplementation, showing that you can take creatine monohydrate orally and it will be absorbed by your muscles.
+In 1992 Dr. Roger Harris conducted a breakthrough study on creatine supplementation He showed that you can take creatine monohydrate orally and it will be absorbed by your muscles.

 Dr. Harris conducted a new study with beta-alanine.
-He showed that you can take it orally and boost your muscles' carnosine synthesis by 64%, occurring after just four weeks of supplementing 4 to 6 grams per day of beta-alanine.
+He showed that you can take it orally and boost your muscles’ carnosine synthesis by 64%.
+This occurs after just four weeks of supplementing 4 to 6 grams per day of beta-alanine.

 After ten weeks, however, carnosine levels had risen 80%.
-(Similar to creatine, beta-alanine takes a little time to build up in muscle.)
+Similar to creatine, beta-alanine takes a little time to build up in muscle.
 Interestingly, the sharp rise in carnosine levels was present across all muscle fiber types – Type I, IIa, and IIb (slow and fast twitch).
-This would lend further credibility to the belief that beta-alanine can benefit all types of athletes, regardless of their mode or intensity of exercise.
+This would lend further credibility to the belief that beta-alanine can benefit all types of athletes.
+This is true regardless of their mode or intensity of exercise.

 The researchers compared this to an actual “infusion” of intact L-carnosine and found that taking beta-alanine was just as effective, meaning that adding intact carnosine adds no further increase than what beta-alanine can give you alone.

 Another study, by Dr. Hill and colleagues, examined the effect of beta-alanine supplementation on muscle carnosine levels and exercise performance in untrained men.
-In double-blind fashion, twenty male subjects (19-31years) supplemented either 4.0g beta-alanine or a sugar placebo for the first week, then up to 6.4g for an additional nine weeks.
+In double-blind fashion, twenty male subjects (19-31years) supplemented either 4.0g beta-alanine or a sugar placebo for the first week.
+Then they went up to 6.4g for an additional nine weeks.